 Safe and healthy weight loss is easier to achieve if your diet and exercise goals are realistic.
 For long-term success, set goals that you can live with and incorporate into your daily lifestyle and schedule.

 If you pledge to eat only 1,000 calories a day for six months or to exercise for two hours every day when you have never exercised before, you will be setting yourself up for disappointment.

-If we are pear-shaped and we lose weight, we may still carry more weight on our hips and thighs than we would like to.
-Apple-shaped women may never get the tiny waist they aspire to.
+If we are pear-shaped and lose weight, we may still carry more weight on our hips and thighs than we would like.
+Apple-shaped women may never get the tiny waist they want.
 Accept this, and you will find it a lot easier to stick to a diet and exercise plan.

 3) Think before you eat

 Before reaching for a second serving, ask yourself if you truly are hungry.
-Sometimes, when we think we are hungry, we are in fact dehydrated, so be sure to drink at least 8 x 8-ounce glasses of water a day.
+Sometimes, when we think we are hungry, we are dehydrated, so be sure to drink at least 8 x 8-ounce glasses of water a day.

 Many of us eat when we are stressed or bored.
-Numerous studies have found that when we are, we have a tendency not just to overeat, but to eat unhealthy, calorie-laden foods that are high in processed carbs, sugar, and fat.
+Numerous studies have found that when we are, we have a tendency not just to overeat but to eat unhealthy, calorie-laden foods that are high in processed carbs, sugar, and fat.

 4) Weigh yourself often

 The bathroom scale is your friend, not your enemy.

 Numerous studies have shown that people who are successful at losing weight and keeping it off long-term weigh themselves regularly.
 If you rarely weigh yourself, you can gain weight and not be aware of it.